 - Increasing Production of Dry Bulk Materials: The production growth of dry bulk materials like iron, steel, and grains is driving the need for shipping, as the rising production is expected to propel the trade for these materials.
 For instance, according to the Ministry of Mines, India showed significant growth of 2.5 percent in the production of iron ore in the fiscal year (FY) of 2024-2025, April-December, as compared to FY 2024-2023 April-December.
 The production of iron ore was 203 MMT (million metric tonnes) in FY 2023-2024 of April-December, which increased to 208 MMT in FY 2024-2025 of April-December.
 Meanwhile, the total iron ore production accounted for 274 MMT in FY 2024-2025.

 Furthermore, the import of finished steel in the country, which is a minor bulk item, was 8.32 million tons in FY 2023-24, which was 6.02 million tons in FY 2022-23.
-This growing trade is leading to propelled developments by various market players to align with the rising demand, which contributes to the growth of the market.
+This growing trade is leading to propelled developments by various market players to meet the rising demand, contributing to market expansion.

 - Rising Resource exploration, and Energy Demand: The majority of the shipping industry is involved because the whole world's consumption of coal and oil requires its constant transportation from extraction sites to refineries and power stations.
 Bulk shipping vessels contribute greatly to the transportation of these fuels via the sea on routes that are thousands of miles long.